-There are a few terms that we need to clarify before proceeding with our discussion.
-In fact, these terms are used with different meanings by roboticists and biologists.
-Moreover, some of the definitions are still a subject of debate in the research community.
-It is out of the scope of this work to argue for one definition or another: here we limit ourselves to clearly stating what we mean when we use these terms in this article.
+Moreover, some of the definitions are still subject of debate in the research community.
+It is out of the scope of this work to argue for one definition or another: here we limit ourselves to clearly stating what we mean when we use these terms in this paper.

 We have so far used the word "learning" only when discussing ants.
-For a biologist, learning is in fact a behavior observed in animals.
+For a biologist, learning is in fact a behaviour observed in animals.
 It produces a "durable modification of [another] behavior in response to information acquired from specific experiences [within a given time scale]" [Alcock 1995].
-Researchers in robotics tend to associate learning with Reinforcement Learning (RL), a field which studies "how to map situations to actions so as to maximise a numerical reward signal" [Sutton and Barto 1998].
+Researchers in robotics tend to associate "learning" with "Reinforcement Learning" (RL), a field which studies "how to map situations to actions so as to maximise a numerical reward signal" [Sutton and Barto 1998].
 As the setup for our experiments and the algorithm we study are far simpler than those typically studied in RL, we use the term "adaptation", which seems more appropriate and avoids confusion.

-In this article, we use the concept "indirect" communication, but unfortunately there is still a lot of debate on how to define and classify the different forms of communication.
-By indirect communication, we mean that there is nothing in the robots' controller that an observer can interpret as an act of transmitting information to other robots.
-In our experiments, robots use neither wireless communication nor signaling.
-Nevertheless, they do communicate by modifying the environment, for instance, by retrieving a prey.
+In this paper, we use the concept "indirect" communication, but unfortunately there is still a lot of debate on how to define and classify the different forms of communication.
+By "indirect" communication, we mean that there is nothing in the robots' controller that an observer can interpret as an act of transmitting information to other robots.
+In our experiments, robot use neither wireless communication nor signalling.
+Nevertheless, they do communicate by modifying the environment-for instance, by retrieving a prey.

-It might also be argued that what we show is more a form of "specialization" than of division of labor.
+It might be argued also that what we show is more a form of "specialisation" than of "division of labour".
 The former has indeed a meaning in biology that is different from what we show in Section 5.2, but we use it in a robotics context to refer to the process of tuning the number of robots performing a task.
-Moreover, some of the definitions given for specialization imply some form of individual adaptation (behavioural or physical) in order to better perform a task.
+Moreover, some of the definitions given for "specialisation" imply some form of individual adaptation (behavioural or physical) in order to better perform a task.
 This is not what we show either: some of our robots will perform a task more and more often.
 However, how well the individual robot performs the task does not change.